 The Community of Practice is open to economic development organizations across the nation who seek to learn and support one another in developing greater strides towards inclusive economic growth strategies.
 The sessions will focus on helping analyze economic racial disparities exacerbated by a global pandemic, and how to overcome them.
 Participants will have access to resources that highlight innovative solutions to pressing economic conditions, and tools that support system change frameworks that help eliminate institutional bias.
 The Community of Practice will help identify methods and strategies which can be pursued in laying a foundation towards an equitable economic development plan, particularly a comprehensive economic development strategy (CEDS).
 Interested organizations should complete theCommunity of Practice Interest Form as soon as possible.

-EDA Partners with New Growth Innovation Network and the NADO Research Foundation to Explore Inclusive Growth Strategies
+EDA Partners with New Growth Innovation Network to Explore Inclusive Growth Strategies